Fallen-Breath/PCRC/readme.md

 `!!PCRC pos`: show position, might not be 100% accurate

-`!!PCRC spec`: spectator teleport to the player
+`!!PCRC spec`: use the teleport ability in spectator mode to teleport to the player who sent this command

 `!!PCRC stop`: stop PCRC